How to Find Help for Mental Health Problems

 Jonathan Schwartz, M.D.

 The issues of stigma and admitting that you have a problem are issues that we will leave for another time.
-The task of finding someone to help you is one we can tackle here.
+Finding someone to help you is a task we can tackle here.

-Psychology Today (psychologytoday.com) has a large database of providers in each geographic area.
-Each entry includes information about the individual’s area of expertise and specialization and often a photo of the person.
-This database is a useful tool whether you are looking for a counselor/therapist or a prescriber.
+Psychology Today (psychologytoday.com) has an extensive database of providers in each geographic area.
+Each entry includes information about the individual’s area of expertise and specialization, and often a photo of the person.
+This database is a valuable tool whether you are looking for a counselor/therapist or a prescriber.

-It can be helpful to visit your insurance company’s website to identify the names of mental health professionals in your area who take your insurance.
+It can be helpful to visit your insurance company’s website to find mental health professionals in your area who accept your plan.
 These databases are often outdated, so don’t be surprised if you call to make an appointment with someone you believe to be your insurance provider, only to find out this is not the case.
-If you contact a provider who you very much are hoping to see and they explain that they are not accepting new clients/patients, ask them if there is someone they could recommend.
+If you contact a provider you are very much hoping to see and they explain that they are not accepting new clients/patients, ask them if they can recommend someone.

 About Jonathan Schwartz, M.D.